HandyBananaMan/GMESagaSaved/Superstonk/2021-05-19/Possible_DD/posts_markdown/Wargame_Theory_II_The_Mother_of_All_FUD_MOAFUD.md

 You shill-hunter, You upvoter

 You DD authors, wrinkly as they come

-And you mods, oh you mods, my Queen and her court

 All of our hearts will beat for yours forever.